Step Three: Identifying Test Cases

 Mocking Entry Point Functions

 A simple starting point for writing tests could be verifying the entry point functions.
 Each entry point function has required and optional parameters.
-We can format our test to ensure those parameters are assigned to the correct values and types.
+You can format your test to ensure the parameters have the correct values and types.
 For more information about entry point functions, see SuiteScript 2.x Script Types and Entry Points.

 The following example shows an object that represents a user event script that will execute on the beforeLoad(context) entry point.
 The properties of this object are the assigned parameters of the beforeLoad entry point.